 - Let the macarons cool down before proceeding with the filling.

 Cream Cheese Frosting

-- Cream butter and cream cheese at medium speed in the bowl of an electric mixer for about 1 minute.
+Cream the butter and cream cheese at medium speed in the bowl of an electric mixer for about 1 minute.
 With the mixer off, add all of the powdered sugar in.

 - On low speed, beat the sugar, butter and cream cheese together.
 Once they are incorporated, turn speed to medium and cream for 1-2 minutes until very fluffy.
 Add vanilla in, beat for a another 30-45 seconds.

-- If Frosting seems too thick, add a teaspoon of milk to thin it out.
+If the frosting seems too thick, add a teaspoon of milk to thin it out.
 If it seems too thin, add a bit more sifted powdered sugar to make it stiffer.

 *You can make the filling a simple buttercream by substituting the amount of cream cheese for more butter instead.